documatt/sphinx-reredirects/docs/usage.rst

 Usage
 #####

+This document explains how to use the |project| extension to manage redirects in your Sphinx documentation.
+The extension provides flexible options for defining redirects, including support for wildcards and placeholders.

+Introduction
+************

 The extension relies on the ``redirects`` configuration option in ``conf.py``. ``redirects`` option maps a *source* to a *target*.

 .. highlight:: python3